codecygen/101-EJS-Templating-Engine-With-MVC-MongoDBwithMongoose-SessionsandCookies/README.md

     pagePath: "/auth",
     renderTitle: "Auth",
     userList: allUsers,
-    // router.use(populateSelectedUser); // this middleware populates res.locals
+    // router.use(); // this middleware populates res.locals
     // because it is stored in res.locals, res.render template
     // can reach to selectedUser that is in res.locals
     // selectedUser: res.locals.selectedUser,